AshDubey8/ashdubey/src/pages/blog/gpu-vs-vpu.md

 ---
 layout: ../../layouts/BlogPost.astro
-title: "GPUs vs VPUs: Choosing the Right Hardware for Video Processing"
+title: "GPUs vs VPUs for Video Processing"
 description: "A practical comparison of GPUs and VPUs for video workloads - architecture, performance, and real-world applications"
 date: "2024-12-19"
-readTime: "15 min read"
+readTime: "12 min read"
 ---

-# GPUs vs VPUs: Choosing the Right Hardware for Video Processing
+# GPUs vs VPUs for Video Processing

 The term "Graphics Processing Unit" was introduced by NVIDIA in 1999 with the launch of the GeForce 256.
 This card was marketed as the first true GPU, capable of handling both graphics rendering and complex calculations related to graphics processing.